explosion/spaCy/website/docs/usage/101/_vectors-similarity.md

 Computing similarity scores can be helpful in many situations, but it's also important to maintain **realistic expectations** about what information it can provide.
-Words can be related to each over in many ways, so a single "similarity" score will always be a **mix of different signals**, and vectors trained on different data can produce very different results that may not be useful for your purpose.
+Words can be related to each other in many ways, so a single "similarity" score will always be a **mix of different signals**, and vectors trained on different data can produce very different results that may not be useful for your purpose.
 Here are some important considerations to keep in mind: